 One of the oldest and simplest ways to correct for multiple comparisons is to use the Bonferroni correction, named after Italian mathematician Carlo Emilio Bonferroni (Bonferroni, 1936).

 The Bonferroni correction seeks to set the familywise error rate back to 5% in the overall family of comparisons from the overall increase that was a result of increased comparisons.
 It sets it back by dividing the original significance level by the number of comparisons.
 So, if we set our significance level to 5% (per comparison error rate) and we ran 13 comparisons which make our familywise error rate 50%, the Bonferroni correction sets the familywise error rate back to 5% by taking the significance level, 5% and dividing it by the number of comparisons, which is 13.
 So, that would be 0.05/13= ~0.004.
 That means for an individual p-value to be significant, it must be under this new threshold (0.004), which is far lower than the original 5% threshold for individual significance.
 And now, our overall familywise error rate is back to 5%.

-A problem with this approach is that it often lowers statistical power (the probability of finding an effect if there is one), and the procedure is very conservative.
-It can reduce the probability of getting a false positive, at the cost of making a false negative.
+A problem with this approach is that it often lowers statistical power (the probability of correctly rejecting the null hypothesis), and the procedure is very conservative.
+It can reduce the probability of getting a false positive, at the cost of increasing the probability of a false negative.
 Some modifications have been made to this procedure such as the Holm-Bonferroni correction, which gives us more statistical power (Holm, 1979).

 The Holm-Bonferroni Correction